 Meanwhile, the Treasury Department declared a debt ceiling deadline of November 3rd.
 Outgoing House Speaker John Boehner will try to push through a debt increase before his scheduled departure on Friday (when he’ll likely hand over the gavel to Paul Ryan).
-If Congress can’t come to an agreement this week, markets could get rattled on the looming possibility of a U.S. default.
+If Congress can’t agree this week, markets could get rattled by the looming possibility of a U.S. default.

 It’s a remote possibility, though.
 Insiders say the Treasury and Federal Reserve could take additional emergency actions to pay the government’s bills well past the Obama administration’s arbitrary cut-off date.